Gi-gigi/MMFNet/README.md

-# CMU-Net
-Towards More Accurate and Generalized Tiny Object Tracking: a Large-scale Benchmark and Superior Algorithm
+# CMU-Net:Towards More Accurate and Generalized Tiny Object Tracking: a Large-scale Benchmark and Superior Algorithm

 **The code and dataset will be released in the soon.**